toddcf/code-snippets/deployment/deployment-checklist.md

 <script src="https://cdn.jsdelivr.net/g/selectivizr@1.0.3b(selectivizr.min.js+selectivizr.js)"></script>
 ```

-2. CSS:
+2. CSS Autoprefixing:
   1. Paste each CSS file's code into https://autoprefixer.github.io/, then copy and paste the results back into your original file.
 (This will add or remove all appropriate prefixes for cross-browser compatibility.)
 NOTE: I find this method to be more thorough than using the Autoprefix CSS extension in SublimeText.
+  2. Save all files and refresh your browser to check that nothing broke.
-  2. Once autoprefix is complete, clean up the file(s) manually.
+  3. Once autoprefix is complete, clean up the file(s) manually.
 SKIP IF YOU WILL BE MINIFYING.
 	1. Reduce any single-line rules to one line of code.
 	2. Add blank line above and below multiple-line blocks of rules.